salmonMSE utilizes an age-structured model in the projections. The

 ,

-the corresponding egg production of the subsequent generation is
+the corresponding spawning output (units of eggs) of the subsequent

 where